DamonOehlman/docstar/assets/docs/index.rst

 Your Project
 ============

 Some words about your project.
-Maybe even include your README file here
+Maybe even include your README file here.

-.. include:: ../README.rst

 Contents: